lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 ### _Purpose_

 This tutorial carries out a self-consistent density-functional calculation for PbTe using the **lmf**{: style="color: blue"} code.
-This tutorial has a similar purpose but shows some additional features.
-It:
+It has a similar purpose but shows some additional features.
+Such as:

 1. explains the input file's structure and illustrates some of its programming language capabilities
 2. generates a self consistent potential within the LDA
 3. makes neighbour tables using the **lmchk**{: style="color: blue"} tool
 4. synchronizes with an [ASA tutorial](https://lordcephei.github.io/asa-doc/) on the same system, enabling a comparison of the ASA and full potential methods.
-5. forms the starting point for other tutorials on optics, a QSGW calculation of PbTe, and comparing energy bands computed in different ways.
+5. forms the starting point for other tutorials on optics, a QSGW calculation of PbTe, and compares energy bands computed in different ways.

 _____________________________________________________________